Related Free Essays

 I work in the logistics department.
 My duties at this department include:

-• Identifying skills shortage
+• Identifying skills shortage.

-• Identifying motivation problems and rewards12.
+• Identifying motivation problems and rewards.

 • Reporting training needs and identifying future needs of the department.